Andrewskev/Chromosomal-Introgression-Visualization/README.md

 # Chromosomal-Introgression-Visualization
 This repository contains the R code file that goes along with a YouTube tutorial video demonstrating how to create rough chromosomal introgression plots in R.

-The input files required should be in ABH format, which can be obtained from VCF files using TASSEL 5 (also demonstrated in the YouTube video.
+The input files required for this process should be in ABH format, which can be obtained from VCF files using TASSEL 5 (also demonstrated in the YouTube video.
 Check it out!).

 The YouTube tutorial can be found at: